-Documentation of statistics for ICT Use in Enterprises 2021
+Documentation of statistics for ICT Use in Enterprises 2022

 1 Introduction

 The purpose of the statistics is to shed light on the use of ICT in enterprises, including e-commerce and benefits/barriers to the use of ICT technologies.
 The survey is harmonized with the EU model questionnaire, which is used in most member states.
 The statistics form part of Statistics Denmark's focus on the information society.
 The survey has been carried out annually since 1998.

 2 Statistical presentation

 The statistics are published annually and describes the use of ICT in enterprises in Denmark.
 The following areas are covered: The prevalence and use of ICT, including ICT technologies and e-commerce.
 A considerable number of variables are replaced each year as a result of the development in user needs and new technology.
-In 2021 there are new questions regarding COVID-19, data ethics and artificial intelligence.
+In 2022 there are new questions regarding data ethics, ICT investments and sustainability.
 The survey covers enterprises in the private, non-financial urban industries.

 2.1 Data description

-In 2021 there are new questions regarding COVID-19, data ethics and artificial intelligence.
+In 2022 there are new questions regarding data ethics, ICT investments and sustainability.
 Other questions are repeated after few years, e.g. the enterprises' use of digital business solutions (ERP and CRM software, RFID tags) and E-invoicing.
 Finally, some questions are included in the questionnaire every year, such as enterprises e-commerce sales, websites and ICT security.
-In the 2021 survey, the statistics cover the following main topics related to ICT usage and e-commerce in enterprises:
+In the 2022 survey, the statistics cover the following main topics related to ICT usage and e-commerce in enterprises:

 - Internet access

-- COVID-19

-- · Social Media

-- · Cloud computing services
+- · Remote meetings and access

+- IT skills

-- IT competencies, automated information sharing within the company, IT security, data types, use of public data and data ethics
+- · Automated information sharing within the enterprise

-- Artificial intelligence
+- IT security

+- Use of advanced technologies

-- · Robot technology
+- · IT investments

+- Data types and ethics

+- Robotics

-- Internet of Things (IoT)
+- Use of satellite-based services

-- GPS and other satellite services
+- · IT and sustainability

-- E-commerce and invoicing
+- E-sales

 Limitation of the population to enterprises in the private, non-financial urban industries with at least 10 full-time employees is determined by EU regulation.
 In 2019 and 2021 the population also covers microenterprises with 5-9 employees.
 The following industries are included in the population: Manufacturing, construction, trade and transport etc., information and communication, other business services.

-2.2 Classification system Survey results are reported by activity and size class.
+2.2 Classification system

+Survey results are reported by activity and size class.
 The applied activity nomenclature is Danish Industrial Classification 2007 (DB07), internationally NACE Rev.2.
 By activity groupings, Statistics Denmark's standard groupings are applied.
 For further information, see Danish industrial classification.

 In the StatBank, the size of the enterprise is defined by the number of full-time employees, divided into groups 10-49, 50-99, 100-249 and 250+ full-time employees - see tables ITAV3, ITAV4, ITAV9, ITAV12, ITAV13, ITAV15, ITAV16, ITAV17, ITAV18, ITAV19, ITAV20 and ITAV21.
 Information regarding microenterprises with 5-9 full-time employees (2019 and 2021) can be found in the tables ITAV10 and ITAV11.

-2.3 Sector coverage The survey covers private, non-financial enterprises, excluding primary activities such as agriculture, forestry and fishing, mining and quarrying.
+2.3 Sector coverage

+The survey covers private, non-financial enterprises, excluding primary activities such as agriculture, forestry and fishing, mining and quarrying.
 The financial sector is only covered in the reference periods 2005-2010.